How capital gains tax works on stocks in the US

 20%Over $545,500Over $613,700

-The difference between short-term and long-term rates can be dramatic.
-A single filer earning $150,000 in taxable income would pay 24% on short-term gains but only 15% on long-term gains.
-On a $10,000 gain, that is the difference between $2,400 and $1,500 in tax, saving $900 just by holding for more than a year.
+The gap is dramatic.
+A single filer earning $150,000 pays 24% on short-term gains but only 15% on long-term gains.
+On a $10,000 gain, that is $2,400 vs $1,500, a $900 difference just from holding longer than a year.

 Net investment income tax (NIIT)